 I have been working hard to build my personal brand over the past 5-7 years, and I have been pleasantly surprised by the results.
 That’s why I want to share with you, my 7-step personal branding method that has worked wonders.
 It takes a lot of time to build a strong brand, and the principles of personal branding are almost the same as branding any consumer or B2B product.

 I’ve worked with several organizations as a consultant and as a full-time digital marketer.
 I consistently get invitations to speak at events, conduct workshops and write for reputed publications.
-And most of the new opportunities were a direct result of my deliberate personal branding efforts.
+My personal brand has also helped me attract investors.
+It even led to a TEDx speaking opportunity.
+And most of these opportunities were a direct result of my deliberate personal branding efforts.

 In this article, the focus will be on branding to get more job offers, but the same principles apply to getting more business opportunities as well.